-Welcome to the part 2 of our series of posts on creating a product roadmap.
-After going through the first steps we’ve listed, you should probably already have figured out what are the new features you’re considering adding to your product roadmap, divided them in smaller batches for more comprehensive and short releases and prioritised and reordered them according to the way – or ways – that best suit your business.
+Welcome to part 2 of our series of posts on creating a product roadmap.
+After going through the first steps we’ve listed, you should probably already have figured out what are the new features you’re considering adding to your product roadmap, divided them into smaller batches for more comprehensive and short releases, and prioritized and reordered them according to the way – or ways – that best suit your business.

-The last step we’ve approached on Part 1 was estimating resources, on which you were supposed to confront your expectations with more realistic and down to earth resource estimations.
-So, that leaves us with improvements/features you’d like to add, already prioritised and estimated how your releases will fit on your timeline.
+The last step we’ve approached in Part 1 was estimating resources, on which you were supposed to confront your expectations with more realistic and down-to-earth resource estimations.
+So, that leaves us with improvements/features you’d like to add, already prioritized, and estimated how your releases will fit on your timeline.
 So, what’s next?

 Product Roadmap: Getting down to the specifics

 A product roadmap is, roughly, a guide to your product’s evolution or, more specifically, how you expect it to develop and grow in the long term.
 Creating your product roadmap, therefore, gives you a reference to get back to every time you need to determine what will come next in the process of developing your product.

 We’ve ended up part 1 with a general timeline that isn’t exactly a robust document to get you to actually start development.
 What you need to do to “upgrade” your future plans is simple: just add more details to it.